 The inner cable deserves a bit of thought as well.
 This cable is comprised of two separate sets of twisted strands, one set twisted in one direction and the other set twisted in the opposite direction.
 This give the shaft its flexibility while maintaining torsional stiffness to minimize backlash.
 A frequent approach to minimize the tendency to unravel is to clean the area to be cut with a good solvent and apply solder to the phosphor bronze cable before you cut it.
 See the Philco Services link mentioned below.
 Soldering will hold everything in place after the cut, and also provides a pre-tinned surface if you decide to make the spline adapters out of brass or steel.
 I prefer stainless to eliminate the nickle plating step, so I just epoxy them onto the cable, but brass or steel material allows you to sweat them on to the ends.
 More detailed instructions on fabricating these cables is located in Philco Services Cable Fabrication.
 One note on the Philco assembly drawings - of all the cables passing through here, I have never seen any thrust washers between the female splines and the ferrule.
 That doesn't mean they were never installed - just that they don't seem to be common on the surplus samples I have seen to date.

-Below is a sketch of the spline adapters for the .450"OD cable.
-They are the same as the ones on the command set cables, as one can see from the next section below, but the same warning applies - measure your female spline couplings before machining the adapters, as there are minor variations between manufacturers.
-Some of the female spline couplings have larger inner diameters where the spline adapter fits into it, requiring a step up in the adapter to fit.
-An example can be seen in the photo in the square drive section below.
+Below is a sketch of another typical spline adapter for the .450"OD cable.
+They are the same as the ARC 3406 on the command set cables, as one can see from the next section below.
+Another example can be seen in the photo in the square drive section below.
 Moral of the story: obtain your female spline couplings first, then machine the adapters to fit.